laukikk/laukikk/README.md

 - 🏢 Work: Data Scientist
 - 👨‍💻 Interested in technologies like Computer Vision, Data Science, Machine Learning, and Flutter Development
-- 💪🏼 Motivated to learn, grow and excel in as many different technologies as possible
+- 💪🏼 Motivated to learn, and grow and inspire as many possible along the way.
-- ⚡ Hobbies: Football, Basketball, Trecking, Foodie, Marvel.
+- ⚡ Hobbies: Football, Cooking, Trecking, Food, Marvel.
 - 🎮 Gaming: Enjoy playing games like Valorant and Assassin's Creed.
-- 🚩 GitHub Campus Expert: I am a GitHub Campus Expert at my community.
+- 🚩 GitHub Campus Expert

 ---
 ### Connect with me 📝